 - Equipment: to make sure you can admire the animals and your surroundings, the Safari-bus is open on all sides.
 Make sure you wear weather-appropriate clothing.

-- Important information: it is compulsory to wear a face mask (from the age of 12) everywhere on the Domain, except on the Walking trail, where it is only compulsory in crowded or busy areas.
-We request that all visitors over 12 bring their face mask when visiting the Domain or purchase one on site. ⚠️
+- Important information: it is compulsory to wear a face mask (from the age of 10) everywhere on the Domain, except on the Walking trail, where it is only compulsory in crowded or busy areas.
+We request that all visitors bring their face mask when visiting the Domain or purchase one on site. ⚠️

 - PRM: you can visit the Wildlife Park in a Safari-bus if you can remain seated for 1h30 on one of the Safari-bus’s seats.
 As soon as the health situation permits, we will once again organize adapted visits for PMR groups.
 More information on our PRM page.

 - Pushchairs: pushchairs and buggies are not allowed in the Safari-bus.
 To make things easier, you can leave your pushchair on the parking area provided to that effect on your left, immediately after the Domain entrance.

 - Dogs are not allowed in the Wildlife Park, not even small dogs that can be carried in a handbag.
 Unfortunately, we do not have a kennel for your four-footed friends during your visit.
 Important information: we request you do not leave your dog in your car.